ayaderaghul/fsm-bar/README.md

 This is a customised version built upon the base code of Matthias Felleisen [here](https://github.com/mfelleisen/sample-fsm)

 The initial code of this project received a lot of critical contribution by Hoang Minh Thang.
+At the early stage, it is from [this paper](http://www.pnas.org/content/109/25/9929.abstract) that we got inspiration for the simulation workflow.

 Along the way of the development of this project, the code benefits tremendously from discussions on racket mailing list [here](https://groups.google.com/forum/?hl=en-GB#!topic/racket-users/4o1goSwrLHA), IRC #racket [here](http://pastebin.com/sxrCnwRV) and StackExchange.